pantheon-systems/documentation/source/content/guides/secrets/02-basic-concepts.md

 <dt>Secret Scope</dt>

 <dd>
 A secret's scope is the answer to the question "Where is the secret's value available?".
 Once set, a secret's scope cannot be changed.
-The secret must be deleted and recreated.
+The secret must be deleted and recreated to change its scope.

   * `ic`: This secret will be readable by the Integrated Composer runtime.
 You should use this scope to get access to your private repositories.